-Talk to the principal and teacher of the school your child is leaving.
+- Talk to the principal and teachers of the school your child is leaving.

-- Request or take a collection of your child’s work to bring to the new school.
+- Request or make a portfolio of your child’s work to take to the new school.

 - Make a scrapbook of people, activities and memories from your child’s old school.

 - Make a contact list of friends from your child’s old school and neighbourhood.

 - Share your new address with your child’s close friends.
 You might even like to give them pre-addressed and stamped envelopes so that they can write to your child.

 - Plan a farewell party.

 - Donate your child’s old uniform to the school’s uniform pool.

 Your child’s new school and community